How to Win CCDC: Injects

 Inject Response Guiding Principals

 So, the recipe for a good Inject response is pretty simple.
 First off, create a response template.
-It'll save you precious minutes per response to not have to type out the header and footer, especially when you have 60 of them for the duration of a competition.
+I am not supplying one here as this should be a team discussion, but having a template will save you a few precious minutes per inject.
 Secondly, analyze what the Inject is asking for and answer based on the those asks.
 Thirdly I want to introduce something which is championed by BB King of Black Hills Information Security that I think we as an industry need to do better.
 Taking the written word and moving the goal from "Easy to understand" to "Hard to misunderstand".

 Changelog